 I. Approval of the Minutes

 Meeting minutes of June 12, 2018 and August 14, 2018 were reviewed.
-No motion to approve.
+No motion to approve because the quorum did not consist of three members who attended each of these meetings.

 II.
 Opportunity for Public Comment on Non-Agenda Items